NichlasB/alynt-wc-customer-order-manager/README.txt

 * Security features implementation

 == Upgrade Notice ==

+= 1.0.3 =
+Important stability update: Fixes potential conflicts with other plugins using Composer.
+Recommended for all users, especially those running multiple plugins.

 = 1.0.2 =
 New feature: Adds payment link copying functionality for easier order management.
 Recommended for all users.